aijaz/blog/content/posts/2012/08/2012-08-29-pinboard-search-engine.markdown

-title: "How to Make a Pinboard Search Engine Shortcut"
+title: How to Make a Pinboard Search Engine Shortcut
 date: 2012-08-29 08:36
 comments: false
 Category: Computers